 On 1st June 2021 Greenpeace published a blog piece by Jonathon Porritt titled "We don’t need nuclear power to tackle climate change".
 The intellectual honesty of this piece is quickly established by the subheading "I’ve always kept an open mind about nuclear power", followed in the first paragraph by "I’ve been ‘anti-nuclear’ since 1974".

-Porritt expands on his open-mindedness in his April 2021 piece "Net Zero Without Nuclear" written for the campaign against Sizewell C. In this, as in the subheading to his Greenpeace blog, Porritt says "I’m still waiting for someone to prove me wrong".
-He says his mind "is still hungrily open".
-Maybe he could sate his appetite on the reports of the IPCC's Working Group 3, who assess the scientific consensus on Mitigation and Adaptation.
-They consistently find that we need all the clean energy technologies we can muster - renewables, nuclear, and Carbon Capture and Storage (with fossil fuels and with biomass) - to tackle climate change.
-But Porritt's hungrily open mind seems to be a fussy eater.
+Porritt expands on his open-mindedness in his April 2021 piece "Net Zero Without Nuclear" written for the campaign against Sizewell C. In this, as in the subheading to his Greenpeace blog, Porritt says "I’m still waiting for someone to prove me wrong" and says his mind "is still hungrily open".
+However his hungrily open mind seems to be a faddy eater, turning up its nose at the nutritious but dull fare of the IPCC and other experts' assessments which consistently find that tackling climate change requires a balanced diet all the clean energy we can muster - renewables, nuclear, and Carbon Capture and Storage - and preferring to binge on more-ish bias-confirming junk science.

 He does concede that nuclear has already made a significant contribution to decarbonisation (using the bizzarre metric of "18,000 reactor years of electricity generation") and that "We’d be in a much worse place today if all that electricity had been generated from burning coal or gas".
 He's not wrong: a study by NASA scientist Pushker Kharecha and veteran climate scientist James Hansen finds that by now nuclear energy has averted well over 2 million early deaths just from the air pollution produced by burning fossil fuels, and is saving around 80,000 lives every year.
 Another study, by Kharecha with his colleage Makiko Sato, finds that closing nuclear plants instead of coal kills tens of thousands more.

 Of course other forms of clean energy, including hydro, geothermal, wind, solar, wave, and tidal, also avert deaths from fossil-fuel-produced air pollution, as well as the CO2 emissions which drive global heating.
-Although intermittent renewables are hanstrung in the extent to which they can do so by the need to back them up with firm energy in order to provide reliable electricity supplies; firm energy which almost invariably comes from fossil fuels.
-Even so combining such renewables with nuclear provides greater benefits than the same amount of either alone.
-Fitting Carbon Capture and Storage to the fossil fuel backup generators at least reduces their CO2 emissions and contribution to global warming: the IPCC's findings of the benefits of a "all of the above" approach of using renewables and nuclear and CCS makes sense.
+However intermittent renewables are hamstrung in the extent to which they can do so by the need to back them up with firm energy in order to provide reliable electricity supplies; firm energy which almost invariably comes from fossil fuels.
+Despite this intermittent renewables plus nuclear provides greater benefit than the same amount of either alone.
+And adding Carbon Capture and Storage to the fossil fuel generators renewables need for backup cuts their CO2 emissions and contribution to global warming, getting us yet closer to Net Zero: we can see that the IPCC's findings of the benefits of a "all of the above" approach of using renewables and nuclear and CCS makes sense.

 However Porritt clearly has other priorities; he claims "times have changed, and the alternatives to nuclear power have performed better than almost anyone expected".
 Note the framing: "alternatives to nuclear", rather than alternatives to unmitigated fossil fuels.
 It's almost as if he's less interested in tackling climate change and deaths from air pollution than getting rid of nuclear energy.
 Oh, wait ...